erfanjazebnikoo/Quala-PID-Pathfinder/README.md

 # Quala pathfinder robot controlled by PID controller
 The line following robot is one of the autonomous robots.
 That detects and follows a line drawn on the area.
 The line is indicated by a white line on a block surface or block line on a white surface.
 This robot must be sensed the color of the line.
 This application depends upon the sensors.
 Here we are using two sensors for path detection purpose.
-The IR sensor used for path detection and Sharp sensor used for obstacle detection.
+The IR sensor used for path detection and [Sharp sensor][sharp] used for obstacle detection.
 These sensors mounted at the front end of the robot.
 The microcontroller is an intelligent device that controls the whole circuit.

 [![N|Solid](http://erfanjazebnikoo.com/downloads/Quala-PID-Pathfinder-Side-View-LQ.jpg)](http://erfanjazebnikoo.com/downloads/Quala-PID-Pathfinder-Side-View.jpg)